 Accommodations in a Mobile Tent Camp (B,L,D)

 After a final game drive and brunch, we pack up and head to the airstrip.
-In just an hour and half or so, we land at Kasane’s commercial airport.
-The friendly staff of the Pangolin Hotel are there to greet us and it’s a short drive up to our hilltop accommodations with a fabulous view.
+In just an hour and half or so, we land at Kasane’s modern commercial airport.
+The friendly staff of the Pangolin Hotel greet us and it’s a short drive to the lodge.

 Accommodations at Pangolin Chobe Hotel (B,L,D)